derekfrye/rusty-golf/docs/README.md

 # Rusty golf

-Rusty golf is web app that displays a single-page scoreboard of golf scores for your family golf tournament.
+Rusty golf is web app that displays a single-page scoreboard for your family golf tournaments.
+It stores configuration in a postgres database.
+There's an admin panel, so there's no need to raw-dog the configuration SQL[^1].

 ## Getting started